OpenEvalProject/evals/manuscripts/elife-92892/v1/manuscript.md

 **Figure 2.:** (a) In this task, agents need to make two choices in each trial.
 The first choice is “Stay” and “Cue”.
 The “Stay” option gives you nothing while the “Cue” option gives you a –1 reward and the context information about the “Risky” option in the current trial.
 The second choice is “Safe” and “Risky”.
 The “Safe” option always gives you a +6 reward and the “Risky” option gives you a reward probabilistically, ranging from 0 to +12 depending on the current context (context 1 or context 2). (b) The four policies in this task are “Cue” and “Safe”, “Stay” and “Safe”, “Cue” and “Risky”, and “Stay” and “Risky”. (c) The likelihood matrix maps from 8 hidden states (columns) to 7 observations (rows).

 We ran some simulation experiments to demonstrate how active inference agents performed the “contextual two-armed bandit task” (Figure 3, Appendix 1—figures 1 and 2).
 Active inference agents with different parameter configurations could exhibit different decision-making policies, as demonstrated in the simulation experiment.
-By adjusting parameters such as AL, AI, EX (Equation 9), prior (Equation 10), and α (Equation 11), agents could operate under different policies.
+By adjusting parameters such as $AL$, $AI$, $EX$ (Equation 9), $prior$ (Equation 10), and α (Equation 11), agents could operate under different policies.
 Agents with a low learning rate would initially incur a cost to access the cue, enabling them to thoroughly explore and understand the reward distributions of different contexts.
 Once sufficient environmental information was obtained, the agent would evaluate the actual values of various policies and select the optimal policy for exploitation.
 In the experimental setup, the optimal policy required selecting the risky path in a high-reward context and the safe path in a low-reward context after accessing the cue.
 However, in particularly difficult circumstances, an agent with a high learning rate might become trapped in a local optimum and consistently opt for the safe path, especially if the initial high-reward scenarios encountered yield minimal rewards.

 ![Figure 3.](https://cdn.elifesciences.org/articles/92892/elife-92892-fig3-v1.jpg)

 **Figure 3.:** This figure demonstrates how an agent selects actions and updates beliefs over 60 trials in the active inference framework.
 The first two panels (a, b) display the agent’s policy and depict how the policy probabilities are updated (choosing between the stay or cue option in the first choice, and selecting between the safe or risky option in the second choice).
 The scatter plot indicates the agent’s actions, with green representing the cue option when the context of the risky path is “Context 1” (high-reward context), orange representing the cue option when the context of the risky path is “Context 2” (low-reward context), purple representing the stay option when the agent is uncertain about the context of the risky path, and blue indicating the safe-risky choice.
 The shaded region represents the agent’s confidence, with darker shaded regions indicating greater confidence.
 The third panel (c) displays the rewards obtained by the agent in each trial.
 The fourth panel (d) shows the prediction error of the agent in each trial, which decreases over time.
 Finally, the fifth panel (e) illustrates the expected rewards of the ‘Risky Path’ in the two contexts of the agent.

-Figure 3 shows how an active inference agent with AI=AL=EX=1 performs our task.
+Figure 3 shows how an active inference agent with $AI=AL=EX=1$ performs our task.
 We can see the active inference agent exhibits human-like policies and efficiency in completing tasks.
 In the early stages of the simulation, the agent tended to prefer the “Cue” option, as it provided more information, reducing novelty and reducing variability.
 Similarly, in the second choice, the agent favored the “Risky” option, even though initially the expected rewards for the “Safe” and “Risky” options were the same, but the “Risky” option offered greater informational value and reduced novelty.
 In the latter half of the experiment, the agent again preferred the “Cue” option due to its higher expected reward.
 For the second choice, the agent made decisions based on specific contexts, opting for the “Risky” option in “Context 1” for a higher expected reward, and the “Safe” option in “Context 2” where the informational value of the “Risky” option was outweighed by the difference in expected rewards between the “Safe” option and the “Risky” option in “Context 2”.

 In the behavioral experiment, in order to enrich the behavioral data of participants, a “you can ask” stage was added at the beginning of each trial.
 When the participants see “you can ask”, they know that they can choose whether to ask for cue information in the next stage; when the participants see “you can’t ask”, they know that they can’t choose whether to ask and it defaults that participants choose the “Stay” option.
 Additionally, to make the experiment more realistic, we added a background story of “finding apples” to the experiment.
 Specifically, participants were presented with the following instructions: “You are on a quest for apples in a forest, beginning with 5 apples.
 You encounter two paths: (1) The left path offers a fixed yield of 6 apples per excursion.
 (2) The right path offers a probabilistic reward of 0/3/6/9/12 apples, and it has two distinct contexts, labeled ‘Context 1’ and ‘Context 2,’ each with a different reward distribution.
 Note that the context associated with the right path will randomly change in each trial.
 Before selecting a path, a ranger will provide information about the context of the right path (‘Context 1’ or ‘Context 2’) in exchange for an apple.
 The more apples you collect, the greater your monetary reward will be."